The children's flu vaccine is offered as a yearly nasal spray to young children to help protect them against flu.

 - a severely weakened immune system

-- severe asthma – that is, those being treated with steroid tablets or high-dose inhaled steroids
+- severe asthma – that is, those being treated with steroid tablets or who have needed intensive care because of their asthma

 - an allergy to any of the vaccine ingredients, such as neomycin